 12. Pile Driving and Removal

 a.
-Derelict, degraded or abandoned piles in tidal and non-tidal navigable waters, except for those inside of existing work footprints for piers, must be completely removed or cut and driven 3 feet below the surface to prevent interference with navigation and in some cases to remove polluting materials.
+Derelict, degraded or abandoned piles in navigable waters, except for those inside of existing work footprints for piers, must be completely removed or cut and driven 3 feet below the surface to prevent interference with navigation and in some cases to remove polluting materials.
 Existing creosote piles in the project area that are affected by project activities should be completely removed.
 In areas of fine-grained substrates, piles must be removed by the direct, vibratory or clamshell pull method to minimize turbidity and sedimentation impacts and prevent interference with navigation from cut piles.
 Removed piles shall be disposed of in an upland location landward of MHW or OHW and not in wetlands, tidal wetlands, their substrate or mudflats.
 The TOY restrictions in GC 18 do not apply unless specified in a written determination.

 b.
 Creosote piles are not authorized under this GP.
 Chromated copper arsenate (CCA) treated wood piles or other copper-treated piles shall not be placed in state-defined shellfish beds to prevent contaminants from leaching into this habitat.

-All work in a) tidal waters; b) tidal and non-tidal navigable waters that are rivers in CT, ME, MA and NH; and c) waters with Essential Fish Habitat in VT (see Section VI); shall comply with the following:
+All work in a) tidal waters; b) navigable waters that are rivers in CT, ME, MA and NH; and c) waters with Essential Fish Habitat in VT (see Section VI); shall comply with the following:

 c.
 All pile-driving work must adhere to one of the following five methods.
 Pile driving can generate underwater sound pressure waves that may injure, harm or kill managed fish and prey species.